frostx9/javascript-bootcamp/15.OOPS/notes.md

 # Javascript And Classes

 # Javscript is Proto Type Based Language.
-Not Functional Not Object Oriented
+Not Functional Not Object Oriented.
+Prototypal Inheritance
+# End Of Day everything in javascript is an object.
+So which properties available in object will be available in array or string.
+## It will try to access everything from buttom to top unless null was found

 ## Object
 - Collection of Properties And Method (toLowerCase() ...)